LucasRie/Train-Simulation/README.md

 **Disclaimer:** This project was created for a university assessment at TU Delft.
 The code is published here for educational and portfolio purposes.
 If you are a student, do not copy this code for any assignments.

 ## Overview
-This project is a numerical simulation of the hunting motion of train bogies, wchih is a dynamic instability that can lead to derailment.
+This project is a numerical simulation of the hunting motion of train bogies, which is a dynamic instability that can lead to derailment.

 Trains rely on conical wheels to self-center on tracks.
 While this mechanism allows trains to navigate turns, it introduces lateral oscillations (hunting).
 This Python project simulates a train consisting of $n$ connected bogies using a system of coupled differential equations to model their stability on user-defined track geometries.